SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 1. Save the file and restart DataMiner.

-### Separate SLProtocol process for every protocol being used
+## Configuring a separate SLProtocol process for every protocol used

 For testing purposes, you can order a DataMiner Agent to spread its elements across different SLProtocol processes based on the protocol they are using.